yegorsokolov/MT5/README.md

 The feature engineering step now includes additional indicators such as lower/higher timeframe moving averages, a volatility measure and basic order-book statistics (spread and volume imbalance).
+The dataset also merges high impact events from several economic calendars (ForexFactory, the built-in MetaTrader calendar via Tradays and the MQL5 feed) so the bot can avoid trading immediately around red news releases.
 These richer features help the model capture more market behaviour than simple MAs and RSI alone.

 The project can be adapted to any symbol by changing the configuration parameters and retraining the model on the corresponding historical data.